learn-co-students/js-monsters-lite-wdc01-seng-ft-042020/README.md

 ## Objectives

-- When the page loads, show the first 50 monsters.
+- When the page loads, show all 5 monsters.
 Each monster's name, age, and description should be shown.
 - Above your list of monsters, you should have a form to create a new monster.
   You should have fields for name, age, and description, and a 'Create Monster Button'.
-When you click the button, the monster should be added to the list and saved in the API.
+When you click the button, the monster should be added to the list on the DOM and saved in the API.
-- At the end of the list of monsters, show a button.
-When clicked, the button should load the next 50 monsters and show them.

 ## API methods